Top of page logo

 Alona Divers dive centre of Panglao, Bohol, Philippines.

-I really appreciated the fact that the staff are so keen to prepare and rinse off your gear for you without even being asked and how good they are at spotting cool critters.
-When they noticed I had a camera they really went above and beyond at finding awesome things for me to film.
+I really appreciated the fact that the divemasters are so keen to prepare and then rinse off your gear for you as well as how good they are at spotting cool stuff to show you underwater.

 Alona Divers dive centre of Panglao, Bohol, Philippines.

 June – November marks rainy season – you can still dive during these months but water visibility may be a little reduced and at some dive locations such as Pamilacan water currents can be stronger.
-That said, you will still get clear and sunny days… they just aren’t as frequent or predictable!
+That said, you will still get clear and sunny days with excellent water conditions.

 Other Things to Do in Bohol